penn0159/mtm6302-capstone-penn0159/README.md

 # mtm6302-captone-penn0159

-I have added seperated IDs for each pokemon taken from Generation 5.
-Each of them has a border to distintivley seperate each of them and an hover effect to know which one you are selecting, finally the page was made repsonsive to multiple screen sizes
+I have added the details of each of these pokemon from the 5th Generation of Pokemon, with all of their statistics and abilities, made responsive with borders seperating each pokemon from the other. type descriptions added to them.